I’m sharing all my tips for closet organization. To organize the master bedroom closet might feel overwhelming but I promise it won’t be.

 #3 A place for everything

 Think about your closet the way you think about organizing any other space.
-In your kitchen you wouldn’t put the glasses in the silverware drawer, so in your closet don’t put your jeans on the floor (just an example, but you know what I mean).
-Empty out your closet and decide where everything should go, based on what would make it function the best.
-If you don’t wear a gown that often, then put them in the back; if you store your shoes in the closet, make sure they are organized on a rack so they are easy to see, and grab, when you’re heading out.
+In your kitchen you wouldn’t put the glasses in the silverware drawer, so in your closet don’t put your jeans on the shoe racks (just an example, but you know what I mean).

 If you have a small closet, which most houses do, consider adding additional storage space with these DIY plans from Ana White.
 You’ll be shocked at how inexpensive and easy this project is!

 There are so many variations of this design, you can totally make it your own.
-Also, consider adding shelves above the top shelf, in all that wasted space, and on either side of the closet walls (full tutorial HERE).
+Also, consider adding and additional shelf above the top shelf in your closet.
+Usually there is so much space between the top shelf in the ceiling, that there’s plenty of room for more storage!
+You can also add storage to either side of the closet walls (full tutorial HERE).
 Think about how much you could store by just adding a few more shelves!